geneDRAGNN/geneDRAGNN/data/Readme.md

 # Original Data from November 2021
-Original data for the experiments run over the Project X timeline can be found at the [here](https://drive.google.com/drive/folders/11Bk5kPRi96QRClbRPhvG8LQtgeIxHZwy?usp=share_link).
-The final dataset used for training models can be found [here](https://drive.google.com/drive/folders/1h1BnvrvVTh1rzT-WQ_p76WK-79Uayu8Y?usp=share_link).
+Original data for the experiments run over the Project X timeline can be found at the [here](https://drive.google.com/file/d/1AHGghFssbp4grNOk_G_aIdxBiWir7YhI/view?usp=sharing).

 Please email ciaran.bylesho@gmail.com for any questions